 There’s an old joke about a guy going to his doctor to complain about pain in one of his arms.
-He demonstrates the problem to his doctor by lifting his arm above his head and twisting it a certain way.
+He demonstrates his doctor’s problem by lifting his arm above his head and twisting it a certain way.
 He says, “Doc, it hurts when I do this.”
-The man’s doctor looks at his patient and tells him, “Then stop doing that“.
+The man’s doctor looks at his patient and tells him, “Then stop doing that.”

 Well, maybe not.
-When I was laid off from my job as a electronics technician this past September, it changed my life in many ways.
+When I was laid off from my job as an electronics technician this past September, it changed my life in many ways.
 Not all the changes were negative.
 Some were quite positive.
-One of these positive changes was that the psoriasis I’ve had on my hands for years is now almost completely gone.
+One of these positive changes was that psoriasis I’ve had on my hands for years is now almost completely gone.
 My right hand is completely psoriasis free.
-My left hand currently only has one tiny spot of psoriasis that I’m able to manage completely by putting a piece of cloth athletic tape on it.
+My left hand currently only has one tiny spot of psoriasis that I can manage completely by putting a piece of cloth athletic tape on it.

-It’s become clear to me that working everyday with my hands contributed greatly to my problems with psoriasis.
-Working with my hands didn’t cause my psoriasis, that’s not the way it works.
-Psoriasis is caused by my autoimmune system causing new skins cells to grow where they are not needed.
+It’s become clear that working every day with my hands contributed greatly to my problems with psoriasis.
+Working with my hands didn’t cause my psoriasis.
+That’s not the way it works.
+Psoriasis is caused by my autoimmune system causing new skin cells to grow where they are not needed.
 In my case, it’s the palms of my hands and my fingers.

 Why then didn’t any of the doctors I’ve seen for my psoriasis ever tell me to find a job that didn’t require me to work with my hands?
 Seriously, why?

 Instead of telling me that working with my hands was possibly exacerbating my condition, they prescribed a plethora of expensive, toxic drugs, some capable of causing nasty side-effects.
-Some of the documented possible side-effects were even life threatening.
-One of these drugs effected my autoimmune system in such a way that it landed me in the emergency room with pneumonia.
+Some of the documented possible side-effects were even life-threatening.
+One of these drugs affected my autoimmune system in such a way that it landed me in the emergency room with pneumonia.